clebert/aws-simple/README.md

 A stack that is deployed with `aws-simple` is accessed through an API Gateway custom domain.
 For that
 [a public hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) must be created manually.
+It must be ensured that the hosted zone is accessible from the Internet.
 The custom domain is configured as follows:

 ```js
 exports.default = {